cengique/lectures-prog-data-analysis/content/chapter-vectors/_index.md

 1. [Lexicographic permutations](https://projecteuler.net/problem=24)

 Make sure to:
-- Use numpy arrays and arithmetic operations
+- Use numpy arrays and arithmetic operations in page below

 ---